daedreth/URXVTConfig/README.md

 > New: Changes all options to default values.

-> Load: Loads existing ~.Xdefaults file, it may not work given how different the configuration might be.
+> Load from file: Loads existing configuration file, it may not work given how different the configuration might be.

+> Load .Xdefaults: Same as above, loads the Xdefaults file.

+> Load .Xresources: Same as above, loads the Xresources file.

 > From file: Generates a color scheme from an image using imagemagick.

 > Theme Browser: Select a preset color scheme to save or edit as you see fit.

-> Save: Saves current settings to ~.Xdefaults.
+> Save to file: Saves current settings to ~.Xdefaults.

+> Save to .Xdefaults: Same as above, saves to the Xdefaults file.

+> Save to .Xresources: Same as above, saves to the Xresources file.

-> Help: You should click that.
-Alternatively read this file.
+> Help: Sends you to read this file.

 > About: You guessed it.